one-net/onenet.-client-Bushi/README.md

 * We strongly believe in not creating imbalances of strength within a video game.
 * Gameplay mechanics should not be affected by any sort of outside assets.

 > Players in this game should experience a video game first.
 Any added benefits, including liquid assets, should be a bonus to the gaming experience.
+Most multiplayer games outside of the blockchain world currently do not offer players the ability to trade or sell their skins that they have earned.

 **Problem 2:** Lack of long-term building value of NFTs